victoria-wirf/yoga-focus/README.md

 <h2>Colors</h2>

-A color generator was used to find a suitable color scheme for the Yoga Focus website.
+<p>A color generator was used to find a suitable color scheme for the Yoga Focus website.
 The focus was to find a color that exuded calm, peace, and relaxation.
 The hero image with a person sitting in a yoga lotus pose was used as a reference to find the right colors.
-The color generator can be found on the following website.
+The color generator can be found on the following website.</p>

 https://coolors.co/

 ![Yoga-Focus-Colors](https://github.com/victoria-wirf/yoga-focus/assets/111445609/f3d5a177-5592-449c-a144-b168c554751d)

-Grammar and spelling